- About the Tray Menu Tickets Report

 FAQs

-- A tray menu ticket is being skipped (i.e., not generated) for a resident/patient?
+- A tray menu ticket is being skipped (i.e., not generated)?
+Not all tickets are being printed?
+Only one ticket printed?

 - I am receiving the "No Menu Items" message for the Tray Menu Tickets report?